KYTV (TV station)

 KYTV (channel 3) is a television station in Springfield, Missouri, United States, affiliated with NBC.
-It is owned by Gray Television alongside ABC affiliate KSPR-LD (channel 33) and Branson-licensed CW affiliate KYCW-LD (channel 24); it is also sister to Branson-licensed tourist information–formatted station K17DL-D, channel 17 (which is owned by Branson Visitors TV, LLC, a joint venture between Gray [50.1%] and Market Branson, LLC [49.9%]).
+It is owned by Gray Media alongside ABC affiliate KSPR-LD (channel 33) and Branson-licensed CW affiliate KYCW-LD (channel 24); it is also sister to Branson-licensed tourist information–formatted station K17DL-D, channel 17 (which is owned by Branson Visitors TV, LLC, a joint venture between Gray [50.1%] and Market Branson, LLC [49.9%]).
 KYTV, KSPR-LD and KYCW-LD share studios on West Sunshine Street in Springfield, while KYTV's transmitter is located on Highway FF north of Fordland.

 History

 The station first signed on the air on October 1, 1953, becoming the second television station to sign on in the Springfield market; the first was CBS affiliate KTTS-TV (channel 10, now KOLR), which signed on in March of that same year.
-Founded by the Cox and Duvall families, it operated from a studio on West Sunshine Street, the first facility located west of the Mississippi River that was built specifically for television production.
+Founded by Lester E. Cox and the Duvalls, it operated from a studio on West Sunshine Street, the first facility located west of the Mississippi River that was built specifically for television production.
 Channel 3 has been an NBC affiliate since its sign-on, although it also shared a secondary ABC-affiliation with KTTS until KMTC (channel 27, now MyNetworkTV affiliate KOZL-TV) signed on in 1968.
-On December 26, 1953, KYTV debuted a television broadcast of the show Ozark Jubilee, a live country music program which originated on radio station KWTO (560 AM), owned by the Coxes; ABC began televising the program nationally on January 22, 1955, although it temporarily originated from Columbia until it moved to the Jewell Theatre on April 30 using KYTV's staff and equipment.
+On December 26, 1953, KYTV debuted a television broadcast of the show Ozark Jubilee, a live country music program which originated on radio station KWTO (560 AM), owned by Lester E. Cox; ABC began televising the program nationally on January 22, 1955, although it temporarily originated from Columbia until it moved to the Jewell Theatre on April 30 using KYTV's staff and equipment.
 The station's staff and facilities also played key roles in the production of two other programs that aired on ABC during the 1950s shows Talent Varieties and The Eddy Arnold Show.

 KYTV purchased remote broadcasting equipment in 1954.
 Its first remote broadcast originated that year from the Ozark Empire Fair.
 Remote telecasts were also brought to viewers from the Plaza Bowl featuring area bowling teams.
 Other remotes included Springfield Christmas parades, "Man with a Mike" from the Tower Theater on the Plaza, sporting events, and (beginning in 1986) the station's Celebrate the Ozarks program.
 KYTV purchased one of the nation's first mobile videotape units in March 1959.
 That year, the station videotaped the dedication of Table Rock Dam and produced Harold Bell Wright's The Shepherd of the Hills on location in Branson.
 From March 17 to September 22, 1961, KYTV transmitted Five Star Jubilee to NBC from the Landers Theatre.
 It was the first network color television program to originate outside of New York City or Hollywood although KYTV could not yet broadcast the show locally in color.
-In 1970, the station adopted its current on-air name, “KY3.”
+In 1970, the station adopted its current on-air name, "KY3."